ebi-uniprot/uniprot-ac-assign/README.md

 - [ ] create another function to revert to latest in archive
 - [ ] create installation/update script
 - [ ] create nicer user feedback on assertion failures
+- [ ] inform user when there are less than 10 accessions in ac_list
 - [ ] move repo to ebi